BigRobCoder/VirtualWorldLink/README.md

 # Virtual World Link
-Virtual World Link is an open source project that aims to facilitate wandering through interactive VR worlds a web browser.
+Virtual World Link is an open source project that aims to facilitate wandering through interactive VR worlds in a web browser.

 ## Code Structure
 * browser - browser implementations of VWL